kuroneko/sais/README.md

 ## Building on Linux

-I suggest NOT using Conan and relying on your distributions shipped SDL2+physfs.
+I suggest NOT using Conan and relying on your distributions shipped SDL2+physfs, that said, the Linux prebuilt binaries are built using Conan.

 This has been tested with SDL 2.0.10 and PhysFS 3.0.1 on Raspbian (armhf) and has worked without issue.

+## Building on macOS

+Use Conan to perform the build - whilst you can use brew provided sdl2 and physfs, you will have difficulties with rpaths and codesigning.

 ## Using Conan